learn-co-curriculum/precollege-intro-software-engineering-track/day-08/README.md

 This is just a suggested schedule.
 Improv shouldn't take up a full half hour and lunch can be cut down if more time is needed for lectures/labs/projects.

+**Please feel free to rearrange the schedule based on students' needs.
+Forms can get pushed to Day 9**

 <table>
 	<tr>
 	  <td>Time</td>